 A recent discussion in a private autism social media group really got this blogger thinking.
-A person on the site who was given the older diagnosis of Asperger Syndrome mused that if they were considered to have autism when they ‘only’ had an Asperger’s diagnosis, was [their Asperger’s diagnosis] insulting to ‘autistic people’?
+A person on the site who was given the older diagnosis of Asperger Syndrome mused that if they were considered to be autistic when they ‘only’ had an Asperger’s diagnosis, was [their Asperger’s diagnosis] insulting to ‘autistic people’?
 (Obviously, Asperger’s is an outdated term now).

-Their main view-point presumably being that Asperger’s is not really ‘proper’ autism, and the implication being that there is a ‘them and us’, in terms of low and high functioning autism.
+Their main view-point presumably being that Asperger’s is not really ‘proper’ autism, and the implication being that there is a ‘them and us’, in terms of differing support needs, concerning autism.

-(1)Yes, ‘high functioning’ and ‘low functioning’ are labels for autism that are no-longer used, advocated or diagnosed.
-But, they are still used conversationally.
+(1)Yes, ‘high functioning’ and ‘low functioning’ labels are no-longer used, advocated or diagnosed.
+But, they are still unfortunately used conversationally.
 And people given a diagnoses are often ‘used’ to their ‘label’, even if it isn’t one that’s politically correct, or up-to-date.

-(2)WOW – this individual’s viewpoint (of Asperger’s-type autism spectrum disorder profiles not really ‘being proper’ autism) is concerning!
+(2)WOW – this individual’s viewpoint (of low support-need profiles not really being ‘proper’ autism) is concerning!

-This way of thinking perpetuates what (in the author’s opinion) can be described as a widely-held myth that there is ‘mild’ autism, which means the diagnosed person supposedly does not struggle so much as someone with ‘severe’ autism.
+This way of thinking perpetuates what (in the author’s opinion) can be described as a widely-held myth that there is ‘mild’ autism, which means the autistic person supposedly does not struggle so much as someone with more support needs.

-Obviously, many documents, features and clinical documents have for years used ‘severe’ and ‘mild’ terms when discussing autism, but many people now realise that it isn’t helpful.
+Obviously, many documents, features and clinical documents have for years used functioning labels when discussing autism, but people now realise that it isn’t helpful.

-Surely, autism is autism, and the differences seen by the people surrounding the autistic person are simply differences being observed by the outside world – they are not necessarily differences from the autistic person’s point of view?
+Surely, autism is autism, and the differences seen by the people surrounding the autistic person are simply differences being observed by the outside world?
+Our autism is our autism, and our support needs dictate our ability to thrive.

-Let’s explore this further… maybe comparing someone who used to be given a label of being a low functioning autistic (e.g someone who is non-or preverbal, and somehow perceived as ‘very autistic’, or more afflicted and even less able), to someone with so called high functioning autism, is futile?
+Let’s explore this further… maybe comparing someone who used to be given a label of being a low functioning autistic, to someone who’s so called high functioning, is futile?
 And insulting?
-In reality, surely we cannot make a judgment about an autist, based on whether they are verbal or not?
-Or whether they hold down a job or not?
+In reality, surely we cannot make a judgment about an autist, based on whether they are mute or verbal (for example)?
 What about the so-called high functioning autist who’s very adept at ‘masking’ their autism daily, and is perceived by peers as sailing through life, but who goes home, closes the door and retreats to bed, over-whelmed, over-stimulated and exhausted?
-Who are outsiders to say whether this person is high or low functioning?
-By whose terms are we measuring their functionality?
+Who are outsiders to say whether this person has high or low functioning?
+By whose terms are we measuring their functionality?!

 The so called high functioning autist may be experiencing many challenges in life, and the challenges are of course likely to be different to the so called low functioning autist’s experiences – but believing that someone is ‘a little bit autistic’ and therefore needs less support than a ‘more autistic’ person is surely skewed thinking?

-Therefore, where: ‘Them And Us: Autists Versus Aspies’ is concerned, we would urge people like the individual in the aforementioned social media group to reconsider their views on autism; separating the different autism profiles like this and deeming Asperger’s-type Autism Spectrum Conditions (ASCs) to be ‘mild’ does nothing to further autism acceptance.
+Therefore, we would urge people like the individual in the aforementioned social media group to reconsider their views on autism; separating autism like this and deeming some people to be (for example) ‘mild’ does nothing to further autism acceptance.

-The disorder spectrum concept (autistic spectrum disorder, or ASD), as of 2018 in the UK, has now been fully integrated into a wider autism classification; hence, the condition of Asperger Syndrome (or Asperger’s disorder from DSM-IV) is no longer used, and Asperger’s isn’t specifically acknowledged in the new diagnostic criterias.
+As of 2018 in the UK, there is a wider autism classification; hence, the profile of Asperger Syndrome (or Asperger’s disorder from DSM-IV) is no longer used, and Asperger’s isn’t specifically acknowledged in the new diagnostic criterias.